LAWAL IJAODOLA

 Having trained at leading firms in both Nigeria and London, and with calls to both the Nigerian Bar and the Bar of England and Wales, Lawal brings a sophisticated blend of common law advocacy and international dispute resolution expertise to chambers.

-• Junior counsel (under Prof. G Elias SAN) to Zhongshan Fucheng Industrial Investment Co.
-Ltd. in an investment treaty arbitration claim of over US$1.5 billion against the Federal Republic of Nigeria in respect of a failed investment in a special economic zone in Nigeria.
-Award of USD55.7 million.
-[London arbitration.]
+• Acted for Zhongshan Fucheng Industrial Investment Co.
+Ltd. in a US$1.5 billion investment treaty arbitration against the Federal Republic of Nigeria, arising from a failed investment in a special economic zone.
+Secured an award of US$55.7 million.

 • Lead counsel to the Appellant in Maduagwu v.
 Federal Republic of Nigeria (2024) LPELR – 62582 (SC), where the Supreme Court of Nigeria decided on the legality of a conviction for obtention under false pretences and stealing in respect of the same set of goods.